gallo-json/self-driving-robot/README.md

 # Self Driving Robot

-Right now the robot can only detect stop signs, not traffic lights.
+Right now I've only implemented stop sign detection, not traffic lights.
+The robot can detect and classify if the traffic light is red, yellow, or green, but it cannot act upon those decisions just yet.
 The specifics are in the [stop-sign branch](https://github.com/gallo-json/self-driving-robot/tree/stop-sign) of this repo.

 ## Powered by
 ![](resources/tech-stack.png)